hebelou/cse15l-lab-reports/lab-report-5.md

 The file contents before fixing the bug, full command line ran, and description are as shown and explained above.

 ## Part 2
 In the second half of this quarter, I learned how to create my own autograder using bash scripts.
-I also learned how to edit files from the command line and use the terminal only to push the edit to my own repository.
+I also learned how to edit files from the command line and how to only use the terminal to push the edit to my own repository.
 Adding on, I understood how to use jdb to debug code.